PeteHaitch/personal_website/_posts/2011-11-15-bioinf-seminar-vincent-corbin.md

 comments: true
 date: 2011-11-15 09:38:00+00:00
 layout: post
-category : WEHI Bioinformatics Seminars
+category : blog
 title: "Understanding cancer neochromosome formation through integrated analysis of fusion and copy number data"
 presenter:
   name: "Dr Vincent Corbin"
   website: "http://scholar.google.com.au/citations?user=oIRyvswAAAAJ&hl=en"
-tags: [Bioinformatics, Presentation, Cancer, CNV, WEHI]
+tags: [WEHI Bioinformatics seminar, Cancer, CNV]

 ---

 # Neochromosomes

 Neochromosomes (NCs) are "extra" chromosomes that are found in around 3% of tumour genomes.
 They are a hallmark of liposarcoma, which is a cancer of the fat cells studied by the [Papenfuss lab](http://www.wehi.edu.au/faculty_members/dr_tony_papenfuss) at WEHI in conjunction with colleagues at the Peter MacCallum Cancer Centre. _Circular chromosomes_ and _giant rod chromosomes_ are both examples of NCs and are comprised of multiple donor segments from other regions of the region that are frequently highly amplified.

 Until now, NCs have only been studied with low resolution technologies such as **F**luorescence **I**n **S**itu **H**ybridisation (__FISH__) and microarrays.
 The Papenfuss lab have been studying a cell-line derived from a patient with liposarcoma.
 The DNA was flow-sorted to enrich for the NCs (which is larger than the regular chromosomes) and then sequenced using the Illumina HiSeq and GAIIx.

 # Data

 They generated 300 million reads across multiple sequencing runs that were aligned against the human reference genome.
 Dr Arthur Hsu, a post-doc in the Papenfuss lab, has been studying the sequence to estimate breakpoints in the neochromosome (breakpoints occur where two derived contiguous sequences are joined in the neochromosome) and Vincent has been using the data to estimate copy number variation (CNV).

 The data reveals that the amplified regions of the NC contain known drivers of liposarcoma tumours.
 Most chromosomes contribute material to the NC and most of these regions are highly amplified (16x-32x), with the exception of regions comprising the telomere and centromere of the NC.
 This appears as small, highly amplified _islands_ in plots of copy number for each contributing chromosome.
 There is strong evidence that chromosome 12 was the origin of the NC and that extra material was acquired later in development.